dpbrinkm/dev-portal/blog/2023-11-24-peer-to-peer-gpu-network/index.md

   <meta name="twitter:image" content="./image.png"/>
 </head>

-We're thrilled to announce the launch of the [Prem Network](https://premai.io/prem-network), a peer-to-peer network poised to transform the landscape of open source AI.
-Building upon the foundations laid by our recently updated [Prem App](../2023-11-15-prem-app-v0.2-released/index.md), the Prem Network is seamlessly integrated into the app, enabling users to leverage the network's capabilities with ease.
+We're thrilled to announce the launch of the [Prem Network](https://premai.io/prem-network), a peer-to-peer network poised to transform the landscape of open-source AI.
+Building upon the foundations laid by our recently updated [Prem App](../2023-11-15-prem-app-v0.2-released/index.md), the Prem Network is seamlessly integrated into the app.
+You can now contribute and utilize distributed GPU instances across the globe for your AI efforts.

 ![Prem Network world globe](./image.png)